Faculty

 Hospital Clínic, Barcelona, Spain

-Dr Porta-Sánchez graduated in Medicine at the Universitat de Barcelona in 2007 and did the residency in Cardiology at Hospital Universitari Vall d'Hebron in Barcelona (2008-13).
-After completing his residency, he received a Post-graduate training grant of "la Caixa" Banking Foundation and pursued further clinical and research training in Arrhythmia at the University of Toronto (Canada) from 2014 until 2017.
-In December 2017 he obtained his Fellowship in Cardiac Electrophysiolgy title from University of Toronto and decided to come back to his country of origin to pursue an Academic career in Cardiology.
-He obtained his PhD on Ventricular Tachycardia at Universitat de Barcelona (cum laude) in 2019 and after 4 years leading the Arrhythmia Unit at Hospital Universitario Quirónsalud Madrid and teaching as assistant professor of Medicine at Universidad Europea de Madrid, he moved in early 2022 to Hospital Clínic de Barcelona where he works as staff in the Arrhythmia Unit.
-He is since late 2017 a research fellow at the Centro Nacional de Investigaciones Cardiovasculares Carlos III (CNIC) in Madrid in the Molecular Cardiology Laboratory led by Prof Silvia Priori.
+Dr. Andreu Porta-Sánchez graduated in Medicine at the Universitat de Barcelona in 2007 and completed his residency in Cardiology at Hospital Universitari Vall d’Hebron in Barcelona (2008-13).
+Following his residency, he received a post-graduate training grant from «la Caixa» Banking Foundation and pursued further clinical and research training in arrhythmia at the University of Toronto (Canada) from 2014 until 2017.
+In December 2017 he obtained his Fellowship in Cardiac Electrophysiology from University of Toronto and decided to come back to his country of origin to pursue an academic career in cardiology.
+He obtained his PhD in ventricular tachycardia at Universitat de Barcelona (cum laude) in 2019 and after four years of leading the arrhythmia unit at Hospital Universitario Quirónsalud Madrid and teaching as assistant professor of Medicine at Universidad Europea de Madrid, he moved in early 2022 to Hospital Clínic de Barcelona, where he works in the arrhythmia unit.
+Since late 2017, he has been a research fellow at the Centro Nacional de Investigaciones Cardiovasculares Carlos III (CNIC) in Madrid in the Molecular Cardiology Laboratory led by Prof. Silvia Priori.

 Bart van Putte